Colleen Brown & Major Love

 Colleen Brown tears at our hearts as she does her own.
 With versatile songs and a voice akin to Joni Mitchell, she is relentlessly unafraid.
-Having won over audiences opening for Randy Newman, Jim Cuddy, Whitehorse, Frank Black, Buck 65 and Hawksley Workman, her 4th album ‘Direction’ – co-produced by Joel Plaskett – saw Brown topping college radio charts, achieving rotation on CBC, and touring Germany and the UK.
+In 2015 she released her 4th studio album ‘Direction’ – co-produced by Joel Plaskett – topping college radio charts, and touring Canada, Germany and the UK.
 Kerry Doole of exclaim.ca says ‘she is the rare vocalist that impresses equally on vibrant soul and quiet folk…travelling in Brown’s Direction is one very pleasing trek.’

 “The talents of this Edmonton-based vocalist shine like a beacon.
 Her boldly written originals…have the good bones and great melodic rhythm of classic big-screen pop songs”